shashankaz/Pensieve/README.md

 ## Features

 - **User Authentication**: Secure authentication using Firebase, including email/password and Google Sign-In options.
+- **AI-Generated Content**: Create blog posts using the Gemini API for AI-generated content or manually type your posts.
 - **Create, Read, Update, Delete (CRUD)**: Users can create new blog posts, read existing posts, update their posts, and delete posts they no longer want.
 - **Rich Text Editing**: Compose and format blog posts using the React-Quill editor.
 - **User Profiles**: Each user has a profile page displaying their information and posts.